simplistix/sybil/docs/use.rst

 :doc:`parsed <parsers>` into a set of non-overlapping :class:`regions <sybil.Region>`.
-When the tests are run, the :ref:`test runner integration <integrations>` turns each :class:`~sybil.Region` into an :class:`~sybil.example.Example` and then all of the examples for a particular :class:`~sybil.document.Document` are then executed in that document's :class:`~sybil.document.Document.namespace` in the order in which they appear in the document.
+When the tests are run, the :ref:`test runner integration <integrations>` turns each :class:`~sybil.Region` into an :class:`~sybil.example.Example` before evaluating each :class:`~sybil.example.Example` in the document's :class:`~sybil.document.Document.namespace`.
+The examples are evaluated in the order in which they appear in the document.
 If an example does not evaluate as expected, a test failure occurs and Sybil continues on to evaluate the remaining :class:`examples <sybil.example.Example>` in the